LaxmiChandrahaas/Driver-Monitoring-System/README.md

 ## Live Demo

+You can see the demo video attached - "demo.mp4"

 <video src="demo.mp4" controls width="100%" autoplay muted loop>
   Your browser does not support the video tag.
   <a href="demo.mp4">Download demo.mp4</a>